 Local optimization aims to improve a single specific function within the supply chain network.
 This approach to supply chain optimization focuses less on the impact that changes may have on other parts of the supply chain.
 In most situations, using this method is a way to quickly explore new ideas or test the waters for larger-scale changes.
 Companies develop and apply various supply chain optimization strategies to see how they may impact other parts of the supply chain before moving forward with a larger, broader, or more permanent plan.
 Often, these changes aren't evident until they're put into effect and observed in practice.

-What is the importance of supply chain optimization?
+What is the importance of supply chain management?

 The investment required to make changes to existing supply chains can be problematic for organizations.
 What's working may be "good enough" from a preliminary view.
 Yet change could be better and creates a wide range of opportunities, especially when the latest supply chain technology enhances operations or allows companies to do more with less.

-Still, many organizations don't embrace the benefits of supply chain optimization soon enough.
+Still, many organizations don't embrace the benefits of supply chain optimization and demand planning soon enough.
 Supply chain research shows the value of making necessary and beneficial changes.

 Organizations without integrated SCO solutions typically suffer from three major concerns: